microsoft/vscode-jupyter/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) that provides basic notebook support for [language kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) that are supported in [Jupyter Notebooks](https://jupyter.org/) today.
 Many language kernels will work with no modification.
 To enable advanced features, modifications may be needed in the VS Code language extensions.

 The Jupyter Extension includes the Jupyter Keymaps and the Jupyter Notebook Renderers extensions by default.
-The Jupyter Keymaps extension provides Jupyter-consistent keymaps and the Jupyter Notebook Rendereres extension provides renderers for mime types such as latex, plotly, vega and the like.
+The Jupyter Keymaps extension provides Jupyter-consistent keymaps and the Jupyter Notebook Renderers extension provides renderers for MIME types such as latex, plotly, vega, and the like.
 Both of these extensions can be disabled or uninstalled.

 ## Notebook support

-The Jupyter Extension uses the [built-in notebook support](https://code.visualstudio.com/api/extension-guides/notebook#:~:text=The%20Notebook%20API%20allows%20Visual%20Studio%20Code%20extensions,allows%20for%20similar%20experiences%20inside%20Visual%20Studio%20Code.) from VS code.
+The Jupyter Extension uses the [built-in notebook support](https://code.visualstudio.com/api/extension-guides/notebook#:~:text=The%20Notebook%20API%20allows%20Visual%20Studio%20Code%20extensions,allows%20for%20similar%20experiences%20inside%20Visual%20Studio%20Code.) from VS Code.
 This UI gives a number of advantages to users of notebooks:

 -   Out of the box support for VS Code's vast array of basic code editing features like [hot exit](https://code.visualstudio.com/docs/editor/codebasics#_hot-exit), [find & replace](https://code.visualstudio.com/docs/editor/codebasics#_find-and-replace), and [code folding](https://code.visualstudio.com/docs/editor/codebasics#_folding).
 -   Editor extensions like [VIM](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim), [bracket colorization](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer), linters and many more are available while editing a cell.